tub-rip/event_collapse/README.md

 [![A Fast Geometric Regularizer to Mitigate Event Collapse in the Contrast Maximization Framework](docs/evcollapse_thumb_icon.jpg)](https://youtu.be/IwqA57yaBTo)

-This repository collects our work on the topic of event collapse (overfitting) in event alignment frameworks, such as CMax.
+This repository collects our work on the topic of overfitting in event alignment frameworks, such as CMax.

 * [**A Fast Geometric Regularizer to Mitigate Event Collapse in the Contrast Maximization Framework**](https://arxiv.org/pdf/2212.07350), published at Advanced Intelligent Systems, 2022.